-There a number of different order types that you can choose from on your online trading platform.
+Whether you want to buy or sell, your online trading platform will usually offer you a number of different order types to choose from.
 Four of the most popular ones are explained below.

 - Limit order to Buy = at or below the specified price